Technological unemployment

-A pharmacy robot delivering to a nurses' station at San Jose's Good Samaritan Hospital, in the United States, in 2008: In the 21st century, robots are beginning to perform roles not just in manufacturing but also in the service sector – in healthcare, for example.
+A pharmacy robot delivering to a nurses' station at San Jose's Good Samaritan Hospital in the United States in 2008: In the 21st century, robots are beginning to perform roles not just in manufacturing but also in the service sector – in healthcare, for example.

-The term technological unemployment is used to describe the loss of jobs caused by technological change.
+Technological unemployment is the loss of jobs due to technological change.
 It is a key type of structural unemployment.
-Technological change typically includes the introduction of labour-saving "mechanical-muscle" machines or more efficient "mechanical-mind" processes (automation), and humans' role in these processes are minimized.
-Just as horses were gradually made obsolete as transport by the automobile and as labourer by the tractor, humans' jobs have also been affected throughout modern history.
-Historical examples include artisan weavers reduced to poverty after the introduction of mechanized looms (See: Luddites).
-Thousands of man-years of work was performed in a matter of hours by the bombe codebreaking machine during World War II.
+Technological change typically includes the introduction of labour-saving "mechanical-muscle" machines or more efficient "mechanical-mind" processes (automation) and, in doing so, humans' role in these processes are minimized.
+Historical examples include artisan weavers losing work due to the introduction of mechanized looms, leading to protests by the Luddites.
 A contemporary example of technological unemployment is the displacement of retail cashiers by self-service tills and cashierless stores.

-That technological change can cause short-term job losses is widely accepted.
-The view that it can lead to lasting increases in unemployment has long been controversial.
-Participants in the technological unemployment debates can be broadly divided into optimists and pessimists.
-Optimists agree that innovation may be disruptive to jobs in the short term, yet hold that various compensation effects ensure there is never a long-term negative impact on jobs, whereas pessimists contend that at least in some circumstances, new technologies can lead to a lasting decline in the total number of workers in employment.
-The phrase "technological unemployment" was popularised by John Maynard Keynes in the 1930s, who said it was "only a temporary phase of maladjustment".
-The issue of machines displacing human labour has been discussed since at least Aristotle's time.